wubw/BinweiBlog/2019/machine_learning_basic.rst

 The above image is what’s called as an adversarial image, trying to fool your model into thinking the image is something you want it to be instead of what the image actually is.

-I bring this example to illustrate the problem with the current AI trend.
 We have many technologies that allow us to use AI/ML (and not just deep learning) as a blackbox.
 The real danger is in the application, especially in healthcare and defense.
 For example, how would you convince that your model for predicting cancer actually works?